 Regular readers will know this work isn’t just taking place in the UK.
 Public transit operators across the US, Australia and beyond are also integrating big data into their systems as they struggle to efficiently manage infrastructure (and meet environmental targets) while also addressing the needs of growing urban populations.

-Read more about big data and public transport here and take a look at how Orange Business Services can help transform your data into business insights here.
+Read more about big data and public transport here and take a look at how Orange Business can help transform your data into business insights here.

 Jon Evans is a highly experienced technology journalist and editor.
 He has been writing for a living since 1994.
 These days you might read his daily regular Computerworld AppleHolic and opinion columns.
 Jon is also technology editor for men's interest magazine, Calibre Quarterly, and news editor for MacFormat magazine, which is the biggest UK Mac title.
 He's really interested in the impact of technology on the creative spark at the heart of the human experience.
 In 2010 he won an American Society of Business Publication Editors (Azbee) Award for his work at Computerworld.